-- Use of electronic devices during the school day, including pass-time between classes is prohibited.
-They must be completely powered down, turned off, and kept out of sight, unless permission is given by a teacher for them to be used for educational purposes. - Students may use electronic devices before 8:00 am and after the final bell of the school day. - At no time may electronic devices be used in restrooms or locker rooms. - Camera or audio recording functions of electronic devices may pose threats to the personal privacy of individuals, be used to exploit personal information, and/or compromise the integrity of educational programs.
+- Use of electronic devices during the school day is prohibited.
+They must be completely powered down, turned off, and kept out of sight. - Students may use electronic devices before 8:00 am and after the final bell of the school day. - At no time may electronic devices be used in restrooms or locker rooms.

+- Camera or audio recording functions of electronic devices may pose threats to the personal privacy of individuals, be used to exploit personal information, and/or compromise the integrity of educational programs.
 Accordingly, the use of the audio recording or camera functions of electronic devices is strictly prohibited on school premises at all times. - Use of electronic devices on school buses is at the discretion of the bus driver and/or the activity sponsor.
 Distracting behavior that creates an unsafe environment will not be tolerated. - Electronic devices shall not be used in a way that threatens, humiliates, harasses, or intimidates individuals, including students, employees, and visitors, or violates local, state, or federal law.